Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 Super cozy and clean Hotel Chablis Palenque!

-Only 15 minutes by car is your hotel for the next two nights.
-It’s not as luxurious as the previous one, but I couldn’t be more satisfied with my stay there.
+This hotel is not as luxurious as the previous one, but I couldn’t be more satisfied with my stay there.
+After all that driving, it was like heaven.
 At Hotel Chablis Palenque you stay in very spacious and clean air-conditioned rooms.
 It gets extra points from me as it was probably the cleanest hotel in Mexico.
 Any other germaphobes here?

 Day 8 of Yucatán Itinerary: Bacalar Lagoon

-Main sites visited on day 8: Bacalar Lagoon
+Main sites visited on day 8: Driving back to Tulum with a stop at Bacalar Lagoon

 Hotel recommendations: Hotel Bardo